 Why do you reach out to adults at risk to abuse and to offenders?
 Are you “offender- friendly”?

 Our early work included conversations with offenders who had been convicted and incarcerated.
 They told us that there were many warning signs in their behavior and that if there had been help offered to them to interrupt their thoughts and fantasies, perhaps they would not have abused a child.
-Additionally, through our Helpline and other resources offered to potential sex abusers, we hear adults who are indeed at risk to sexually abuse children ask for help, share that they are more likely to hurt themselves than sexually harm a child and want to live healthy, safe and fulfilling lives themselves.
+Additionally, through our Helpline, we hear adults who are indeed at risk to sexually abuse children ask for help, share that they are more likely to hurt themselves than sexually harm a child and want to live healthy, safe and fulfilling lives themselves.

 This is primary prevention, and mirrors our stance that a healthy and safe society is only as healthy and safe as the individuals within that society, as well reflects our stance that all adults should be accountable when it comes to protecting children.
 By reaching out to adults who pose risks to children, we invite them to act responsibly - for their community and for themselves.